 Both snaffle bits and curb bits can have cheeks or shanks attached.
 The beginner bits we will be discussing will be snaffle-type bits with no cheeks or very short cheeks.

 Generally speaking the mildest bits are the ones with the thickest, smoothest bars - to a point.
 Eggbutt bits generally have thicker bars than most and some young horses object to so much metal in their mouth at first.
 Some snaffles have mouthpieces made of thinner materials such as twisted wire.
 These put much more concentrated pressure on a horse's mouth with less pressure from the rider's hands(the difference between sitting on a bleacher seat or sitting on a fence rail.
 Which is more uncomfortable?) and are not usually used as starter bits except by expert trainers.

 Cheeks (shanks) also magnify the pressure from a rider's hands to the horse's mouth and face.
 They are usually not used as starter bits.

 Simple snaffle-bits pressure the lips, bars, and tongue.
 They are used to teach the horse to come around left or right by simple 1:1 ratio of pull from the rider's hands turned into pressure to the horse's mouth and face.
 If you pull right with one pound of pressure on the reins, he feels one pound of pressure to his face.
 They are also used to bring the horse into the bit, lowering his head at the poll.

-Cheek pressure on one side as you pull that side teaches him to come around into the turn.
+Pulling on one side of a direct-rein bit puts pressure on the opposite side as the off-side of the bit pressures the horse to come around into the turn.
 Pressure to both sides teaches him to stop.
 To much two-handed pressure or too much jerk will cause a horse to throw his head up in the stop.